theBlue0x/docs/docs/api/messaging.md

 ### Download Prunable Message

-Downloadins a prunable message attachments directly as binary data.
-An optional secretPhrase parameter is supported, to allow decryption and downloading of the encrypted part of the message instead of the plain text part.
+Download prunable message attachments directly as binary data.
+An optional _secretPhrase_ parameter is supported, to allow decryption and downloading of the encrypted part of the message instead of the plain text part.

 **Request:**